 Click here to view details in the Undergraduate Bulletin or simply scroll down to learn more!

 Some sample topics your classes may cover include:

 - collaborative video editing

-- representations and identity in media
+- media representations and identity

-- critical media literacy
+- digital and media literacy

 - participation and privacy in the digital age

 - MTL 4810 - Introduction to Sight and Sound (3)

 Select from the Following